choushen/pz-server-mod-manager/README.md

 - **File upload** button for selecting the `.ini` file.
 - **Textbox** to display the output.
 - **Progress bar** to show the process progress.

+---

+If anybody finds this useful and wants to pull and improve it, feel free to do so.